Mardi Himal Trek

 Moreover, unpredictable weather can cause a little unrest in the Base Camp, so you should always be prepared to adjust some of the plans during your trek.

-The rare chance of altitude sickness can be further diminished with the help of an experienced guide and well planned itinerary, so the Mardi Himal trek is moderately challenging and safe for beginners and children.
+The rare chance of altitude sickness can be further diminished with the help of an experienced guide and a well-planned itinerary, so the Mardi Himal trek is moderately challenging and safe for beginners and children.

-The Mardi Himal Trek offers panoramic views of the mountain ranges of the Annapurna region, like Machhapuchre.
-The trail spans approximately 45 kilometers, welcoming beginners, first-timers, and experienced trekkers alike.
+The Mardi Himal Trek Nepal offers panoramic views of the mountain ranges of the Annapurna region, like Machhapuchre.
+The trail spans approximately 45 kilometers, welcoming beginners and experienced trekkers alike.
 The trek starts and ends in Pokhara, a popular gateway for various treks in the Annapurna region, and passes through different teahouse lodges or campsites, providing accommodation and food for trekkers along the way.

 Being one of the most flexible treks in terms of duration, you can trek up to Mardi Himal Base Camp at (4500 m) in 4 days, 5 days, or 7 days with a moderate level of fitness.
 However, you need to push yourself with 6 to 7 hours of trekking every day and 7-8 hrs on the final day of Mardi Himal BaseCamp if you plan this trek for 4 days and 3 nights.